 Trees and vegetation reduce temperatures in cities and are an economically sound infrastructure solution to this challenge.
-Expanding and preserving the urban forest in hot spots where vulnerable people live is a key strategy for reducing the risks of heat-related illness and death during extreme heat events.
+Expanding and preserving the urban forest in hot spots where vulnerable people live is a key strategy for reducing the risks of heat-related illness and death during extreme heat events29.

 Figure 2-2.
-Burnaby surface temperature mapping c.
-July 30, 2021.
+Burnaby surface temperature mapping during the deadly heat dome c.
+June 30, 2021.

 Figure 2-3.
-The nature-health link (illustration created using summary by Kuo, 2015)
+The nature-health link (illustration created using summary by Kuo, 2015)36.